Capstone-Projects-2022-Spring/project-pill-io/README.md

       - Login using your credentials
       - Click on "Account" on the navbar up top
       - Scroll down to the bottom to where it says "Upload New PROFILE Photo"
       - File format has to be one of these {'.jpg', '.png', '.gif'}.
 Anything else will throw an error or crash the website
       - Upload your new Picture
-      - Scrol up to the top of the page and youll see your updated/new picture
+      - Scroll up to the top of the page and youll see your updated/new picture

     Expected Results:
       - Upon successfully uploading the pic, the user should see his or her updated profile pic (240pxx240px) in the settings page

 Test 5:
 (Changing / Updating a new First/Last name):